bsss-protocol/bsss/README.md

-## Join Us: Build the Market's Immune System
+## Join Us: Build the Market's Stable System (Black Swan Stable System)

 We are not just building another DeFi protocol.
 We are architecting a stability primitive for the entire ecosystem—a public good.
 If the mission to tame volatility and build a more resilient financial future resonates with you, read on.